sf-wdi-24/modules/week-06-intro-ruby-on-rails/day-02/module-01/readme.md

 # => 5
 ```

 Sometimes, we do have to use the reserved word `return`.
 The best example is if we might to break out of a loop early.
-This next example simulates a kid taking 3 swings at a pinata.
+This next example simulates a kid taking 3 swings at a piñata.
 It returns the number of swings remaining at the end of the kid's turn (usually 0).
-But! each swing might burst the pinata.
-We use random chance to determine if the pinata bursts.
-If it does, the method shows a message that the pinata burst and returns early.
+But!
+Each swing might burst the piñata.
+We use random chance to determine if the piñata bursts.
+If it does, the method shows a message that the piñata burst and returns early.

 ```ruby
 def pinata